Trend Micro Maximum Security Review

 When you install Trend Micro Maximum Security, you’re invited to add Trend Micro’s password manager to your PC.
 Trend’s Folder Shield ransomware protection is automatically enabled for your Documents, Pictures and OneDrive folders.

 You can add or remove folders from Folder Shield protection whenever you like via the Trend client’s Data settings.
 You’ll be notified if any unauthorised programs or processes try to make changes to these directories.
 The Data screen also allows you to configure a password manager and encrypt or securely delete files.
+The password manager is fine, but lacks features compared to the free tier of Bitwarden.

 A small gear wheel next to the main scan button gets you to the option-packed advanced settings, where you can control everything from scheduled scans to spam controls for local email clients, as well as a tick box to enable Trend’s firewall enhancement and botnet detection features to supplement the Windows firewall.